Aircloak/aircloak/central/README.md

 # Central

-The `central` is an Aircloak hosted application used for management of customers, recording of Aircloak usage for billing purpose, as well as for collecting usage information for analytics purposes.
+`central` is an Aircloak hosted application used for management of customers, recording of Aircloak usage for billing purpose, as well as for collecting usage information for analytics purposes.